DerekChu7/DerekChu7/README.md

 ## Hi there 👋

-**DerekChu7/DerekChu7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 ![What a lovely banner!](https://marketplace.canva.com/EAENvp21inc/1/0/1600w/canva-simple-work-linkedin-banner-qt_TMRJF4m0.jpg "lovely mountains")

-1. What you hope to achieve
-2. What you are learning right now
-3. What do you hope to study

 I hope to achieve a job in computer science, preferably in game development/software development.
 I am currently learning an A level in computer science, that helps me be able to widen my knowledge within the subject and learn more.